 Richard Corsi, a Portland State University dean, has also studied the spread of COVID-19 through both large and tiny droplets in the air and recommends people stay 20 feet away from each other when they’re outdoors.
 If an oncoming hiker coughs just before you pass, "you're probably walking through a cloud of viruses that stay suspended in air," Corsi said.

-A study published in the Journal of the American Medical Association found that under the right conditions, liquid droplets from sneezes, coughs and just exhaling can travel more than 26 feet - and linger in the air for minutes.
+A study published in the Journal of the American Medical Association found that under the right conditions, liquid droplets from sneezes, coughs, and just exhaling can travel more than 26 feet - and linger in the air for minutes.

 - 1 - Imagine you are out walking and staying six feet from a person, or persons, walking in front of you.
-It is quite easy to see that should a person in front of you be smoking and exhales, that you are breathing in that exhaled smoke within a second or two as you move into the space the person has just vacated.
+It is quite easy to see that should a person in front of you be smoking and exhaling; you are breathing in that exhaled smoke within a second or two as you move into the space the person has just vacated.
 The faster people are walking, the quicker you will be breathing in their exhaled air.

-- 3 - While you are out walking and a car passes - the car obviously disturbs the air around it - causing eddies and currents of air to wash over you, you are now covered in the air that walkers around you have breathed out - as they also are breathing your exhaled air...
+- 3 - While you are out walking and a car passes - the car disturbs the air around it - causing eddies and currents of air to wash over you; you are now covered in the air that walkers around you have breathed out - as they also are breathing your exhaled air...

-- 1 - Six Feet Not Far Enough Apart for COVID-19 Social Distancing : Disabled World (2020/04/06)
+Permalink: <a href="https://www.disabled-world.com/health/influenza/coronavirus/six-feet.php">Six Feet Not Far Enough Apart for COVID-19 Social Distancing</a>

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for qualified professional medical care, nor should they be construed as such.
+Funding is derived from advertisements or referral programs.
+Any 3rd party offering or advertising does not constitute an endorsement.